muhakmalfadh/muhakmalfadh.github.io/content/posts/traefik.md

 +++
-title = 'Traefik'
-date = '2025-08-31T18:20:42+07:00'
+title = 'Traefik Configuration Starter' date = '2025-08-31T18:20:42+07:00'
 draft = false
 tags = [ "traefik", "docker"]
 categories = [ "devops" ]
 +++

-Traefik Configuration Starter

 This is basic traefik configuration that often I use when using traefik.
 This configuration focusing on using file providers as traefik configuration therefore